 When fitting outlets and angles tuck the rear face of the gutter underneath the roof finish.
-Locate the gutter into the fascia bracket and then press down into position.
+Locate the gutter into the fascia bracket and then clip the front edge down into position.

 After fitting outlets and angles, proceed with fitting the gutter lengths using the same method.